Data backup and disaster recovery for companies

 Hybrid solution use both backup methods: You will be well-prepared for every eventuality if you keep the dataset you are currently working with off-premises (e.g. a hard drive in a bank deposit box) and an online copy in the cloud.

-The graphic user interface of the Data Center Designer (DCD) and the state-of-the art CLOUD APIs are among the many particular strengths of the IONOS Enterprise Cloud.
+The graphic user interface of the Data Center Designer (DCD) and the state-of-the art CLOUD APIs are among the many particular strengths of the IONOS Compute Engine.
 Not only does the DCD let you build entire IT systems to suit your requirements by drag and drop, you also decide how each part of the system should be backed up.

 It is not even necessary that all of your IT infrastructure is located in the cloud: Combining on-premises solutions with components in the cloud is a common method.
 The Cloud Backup from Acronis still keeps all the components perfectly safe.
 You can also use the Acronis Cloud Backup for IT systems that are not located in the Enterprise Cloud.